 I received an email from an anonymous blackberry the other day.
 All that was attached in that email was this photo.
-Whoever this is, please get in touch with us, we want to throw down on some ideas for our collections.
+Whoever this is, please , we want to throw down on some ideas for our collections.

 Our homie, Ryan O’Malley, is one of the best woodworking/print-gurus I’ve ever seen in action.
 He recently left a teaching gig in Charlotte to travel the country and share his press-working skills in a series of workshops in every city imaginable.
 He has since left to take a teaching position in TX, but he left a gift for the Queen City before he took off. (via Kitschworth)